Enrip99/ColorCodeConverter/readme.md

 This tool allows you to convert a Rivals of Aether Workshop character's **colors.gml** file into the required **_info.json** file to use with [Readek's Stream Tool](https://github.com/Readek/RoA-Stream-Tool).

 Though this is intended to be used in the [demo website](URL PENDING), local use is also possible.
 Simply run the command `node ColorConverter.js` and it will create *(or overwrite!)* the **_info.json** file on this same directory.
-By default, the program will use the **colors.gml** file in this directory, but a different file can be provided through the terminal at launch, such as by executing `node ColorConverter.js ../Sandbert/scripts/colors.gml`
+By default, the program will use the **colors.gml** file in this directory, but a different file can be provided through the terminal at launch, such as by executing `node ColorConverter.js ../Sandbert/scripts/colors.gml`.
+The flag `-f` can be used *(before a file name)* for **f**orce the program to complete even if errors are encountered.

 This tool will **NOT**:
  - Name your skins - They will all be given placeholder names.
 Whether you want them to be named after colors, or after omething else, you will have to manually edit the resulting file.